Current Issues Links

 All shots are taken from elevated platforms, either truck-mounted or tree stands to ensure safety.
 Animals are taken in areas of known concentrations and/or in areas that have been baited previously.
 Most culling areas are open grass areas, road berms, managed meadows and early successional old fields to allow for open shots.
 This insures the humane and safe culling of deer.

 Additional Cleveland Metroparks staff assists with field dressing, transporting meat to the processor and servicing equipment.
 All animals are field dressed the same night and delivered to the processor the next day.
 Based on prearranged schedules, processed meat is donated to hunger centers including the Cleveland Food Bank.
-Since the inception of the management program more than 60,000 pounds of meat has been donated to feed the hungry.
+Since the inception of the management program more than 251,000 pounds of deer meat have been donated to feed the hungry.

 Back to Top...

 Viral hemorrhagic septicemia (VHS) virus is a serious fish pathogen of much concern in the Great Lakes region including Lake Erie.
 At first, VHS was thought to affect only trout species, but a new strain of the virus is now affecting numerous game and non-game species in the region.
 Some infected fish will exhibit no external signs while others will exhibit bulging eyes, bloated abdomens, inactive or overactive behavior, lesions, and hemorrhaging in the eyes, skin, gills, and base of the fins.
 VHS has no implications for human health.